snowmanduo/board-docs/2018-04-26 Board Meeting.md

 #### (16:10) Discuss and describe board roles and responsibilities.
 #### (16:15) Establish 2018 Nordix Board.
   1. Form initial board and sign the foundation over to the board
-  1. Nominate and elect Officers of the board
+  1. Nominate and elect Officers of the board (Chairman, CEO, CFO, Secretary)
 #### (16:30) Outline board objectives for 2018
 #### (16:45) Future board meeting planning
 #### (17:00) Nordix Treasury update